Irán Castillo: 2018–2021: Healing music

 In 2018, Irán returned to television with guest roles in the comedy series Según Bibi and 40 y 20.
 She also portrayed “Vanessa Espinoza” in the third season of El Chapo, a character based on actress Kate del Castillo.

 On stage, she joined the cast of Estelas del Narco, alongside actresses Gala Montes, Ximena Herrera and Lisa Owen, and starred in the children's play El lápiz de Sebastián, replacing Consuelo Duval.
 In 2019, she appeared in the film Solteras, and starred in the Telemundo series Decisiones: Unos ganan, otros pierden, produced by Argos Comunicación.
 She also returned to voice Jessie the cowgirl in Toy Story 4.

 Musically, she began a new phase focused on “healing music,” visiting children's hospitals and performing with specific sound frequencies to promote well-being.
 She released a ho'oponopono-inspired version of “Lo Siento, Perdón, Gracias, Te Amo” on YouTube, followed by original songs such as “Madre, te amo” and “Código Sagrado.”
 She also composed “Fuerza México” in response to the 2017 earthquake in Mexico, and “Hoy me levanto” during the COVID-19 pandemic in 2020.
-That same year, she released a kundalini yoga song titled “Eterno Sol,” a cover of Balwant Kaur & Gurinder Singh, and launched her own meditation channel on YouTube, Ekata Meditaciones.
+That same year, she released a kundalini yoga song titled “Eterno Sol,” a cover of Balwant Kaur and Gurinder Singh, and launched her own meditation channel on YouTube, Ekata Meditaciones.

 In the pop genre, she released a digital cover of “De Repente” by the late Colombian singer Soraya, and later, a version of “Mujer que bota fuego” originally by Manuel Medrano and Natalia Jiménez.
 Alongside her sister, she also performed “Dreams” by The Cranberries.

 At the end of 2019, she filmed the movie Sin Copa alongside Osvaldo de León, and joined the cast of the television series Los pecados de Bárbara.
 In 2020, she began the year with stage productions such as Habitación 306, and Fiebre de Sábado por la Noche.
 Both productions were suspended shortly after their premieres due to the COVID-19 pandemic.

 Mid-year, she began filming the telenovela La mexicana y el güero for Televisa, and joined the second season of the Telemundo series Enemigo íntimo, starring Fernanda Castillo.
 She also participated in the short film La peste del insomnio, inspired by the novel One Hundred Years of Solitude by Gabriel García Márquez.
 At the end of the year, she released the single “Sanación divina” as part of her healing music project.

 In 2021, she joined the cast of the reboot Dr. Cándido Pérez, playing “Silvina,” a role originally portrayed by Nuria Bages.
 She also appeared in episode 5 of Amarres, the first Mexican original series for HBO Max.
 In the second half of the year, she starred in the telenovela S.O.S me estoy enamorando alongside Daniel Arenas for Televisa.
 Musically, she released the ballad “Después de tanto tiempo” and collaborated with Agrupación Cariño on the track “Me Muero.”